hauleth/hauleth/content/post/log-all-the-things.md

 Will produce message with `notice` level of verbosity.

-Additionally the `logger.level` option in configuration supports 2 additional verbosity levels that you can use in your config:
+Additionally, the `logger.level` option in configuration supports 2 additional verbosity levels that you can use in your config:

 - `:all` - all messages will be logged, logically exactly the same as `:debug`